Ways to Donate

 Who’s Future?
 And Why Plan Now?

 Creating an estate plan now will ensure that your wishes are fulfilled in the future.
-At the same time, a well thought out estate plan can ensure that the people, and the charitable organizations, that you care deeply about are treated as you would have them treated upon your passing.
+At the same time, a well thought out estate plan can ensure that the people, and the charitable organizations, that you care deeply about are treated as you wish to have them treated upon your passing.
 Nearly 50% of Americans do not have a last will and testament.
 This means, the assets of a person having no will, is determined according to state laws of “intestacy” (a person dies “intestate” if he or she does not have will).
-While your estate will pass to heirs by operation of law, none of your money will likely be directed to those causes and charities you care about it unless you so direct on your will.
-Beyond this there are over 100 ways to utilize gift planning to reduce a tax burden or even increase the amount your heirs will receive.
-It just make sense to have a will in place.
+While your estate will pass to heirs by operation of law, none of your money will likely be directed to those causes and charities you care about unless you so direct in your will.
+Beyond this, there are over 100 ways to utilize gift planning to reduce a tax burden or even increase the amount your heirs will receive.
+It just make sense to have a will or trust in place.

 Your philanthropy benefits struggling families & individuals in NH and it:

 - Continues to support a cause that is very important to you.

 - Creates a legacy that can be shared with future generations about the type of person you are.

 - Utilizes current means to reduce the tax liability on your heirs.

 - Gifts to charitable causes or organizations need not come at the expense of your own financial needs or providing for your family.